Table of Contents

 Tips For Getting Through Customs Quickly in Cancun

-In order to get through customs as quickly as possible in Cancun ensure that you have filled out your customs form completely in advance.
-The form is one per family, so you don’t need to fill out one for each person.
+- To get through customs as quickly as possible ensure that you have filled out your customs form in advance.
+The form is one per family.
+You don’t need to fill out one for each person.

-Ensure that you are not carrying any of the prohibited goods, listed above and travel as light as possible.
+- Ensure that you are not carrying any of the prohibited goods, listed above and travel light.

-Avoid getting into lengthy conversations with people who are offering free trips or meals, these are usually timeshare salespersons and there is no such thing as a free lunch.
+Don’t get into conversations with people who are offering free trips or meals, these are usually timeshare salespersons and there is no such thing as a free lunch.
 However, do look out for the ladies in Mayan dress handing out small plastic bags.
 These are filled with money off vouchers and useful maps and guides.

 Cancun Airport Map